llr-cta/calin/README.md

   reasons.
 First, it requires assessing the needs of the end product in advance, and it can be tempting to engineer the design of the system for a worst-case of what __might__ be needed, to avoid refactoring at a later stage.
-However refactoring is something that must avoided at all costs, rather its probability and ultimate cost should be balanced against the wasted effort of producing an over-engineered system that is ultimately not needed.
+However refactoring is not something that must avoided at all costs, rather its need and ultimate cost should be balanced against the wasted effort of producing an over-engineered system that is ultimately not needed.
 Certainly the design should accomodate the types of analysis that are done now,